LinusU/secure-remote-password/readme.md

 // This should come from the user logging in const password = '$uper$ecret'

-const clientSession = srp.computeSession(clientEphemeral, serverPublicEphemeral, salt, username, password)
+const clientSession = srp.deriveSession(clientEphemeral, serverPublicEphemeral, salt, username, password)

 console.log(clientSession.key)
 //=> 2A6FF04E...